 Tools, portals, & partners

-The European Commission (EC) is committed to developing language learning policies across Europe, as part of its aim to “improve the mastery of basic language skills in Europe”.
+The European Commission (EC) is committed to promote language learning and linguistic diversity across Europe as part of its aim to "improve the mastery of basic language skills in Europe",.

 Priorities in field of languages include several important objectives:

 Yet too many Europeans still leave school lacking a working knowledge of a second language.
-This is why language reform must begin with education.
+This is why the efficiency of language teaching and learning must be improved.

-In addition to this, the EC supports these activities through two key initiatives:
+In addition to this, DG EAC supports these activities through:

 The first European Survey on Language Competences , indicates Member States must reform their education systems based on new methodologies for teaching both the first and second foreign languages.